How To Develop A Relationship Based On Love And Respect

 Reviewer Stephanie Chupein

-A relationship is hard enough.
-It's even more difficult when you feel disrespected.
-When you start with a foundation of love and respect, you and your partner can build a relationship that builds you both up to be stronger, happier, and more fulfilled.
+Relationships can be hard.
+They're even more difficult when you feel disrespected.
+When you start a relationship with a foundation of love and respect, you and your partner can create a relationship that builds you both up to be stronger, happier, and more fulfilled.
 It all starts with respecting your partner.

 What Is Love?